 With all these advanced features, the heads-up display feels a bit secondary in comparison.
-I’m not quite a fan of this feature in general as I enjoy looking at proper gauges, but it’s definitely a great feature for many other drivers.
+I’m not quite a fan of this feature in general as I enjoy looking at proper gauges, but it’s a great feature for many other drivers.
 It usually shows your current speed & the speed limit of the road.
-And when you exceed the speed limit, the digits begin flashing so you get alerted & slow down.
+And when you exceed the speed limit, the digits begin flashing, so you get alerted & slow down.
 What also appears on the heads-up display are navigation instructions when the navigation system is in use.
-And as you approach your next exit for instance, the road & your upcoming turn would be displayed.
+And as you approach your next exit, for instance, the road & your upcoming turn would be displayed.

 Switching on the advanced safety features, such as lane assist & auto braking, together with the adaptive cruise control, and the pilot assist feature – which automatically steers the car for you, the XC90 becomes a nearly self-driving vehicle.
-In fact, it can completely drive itself on highways using sensors to track the car in front of it & follow it at a certain speed, maintaining a certain distance you could control.
+It can completely drive itself on highways using sensors to track the car in front of it & follow it at a certain speed, maintaining a certain distance you could control.
 However, you need to hold the steering wheel once every 15 seconds or the pilot assist will disengage itself.

 As I was driving the XC90, I would feel the steering wheel directing itself into the correct position within the existing lane.
 In the beginning, it felt a bit weird, but I quickly got accustomed to it.
 And now I’m finding my car lacking so much without this feature!

-As for parking, the car has such an advanced auto parking system that enables it to park itself in & out by simply hitting the “P” button in the center console.
+As for parking, the car has such an advanced auto parking system that enables it to park itself in & out by simply hitting the “P” button in the centre console.
 And the 360-degree cameras are helpful indeed when parking.
 The cameras & sensors carefully monitor the surroundings & alert you when you are getting too close to anything on any side of the car.

 The vehicle is also equipped with many other technologies to assist the driver, including a collision avoidance system that proved very effective throughout my test.